Policy in relation to the use of covert investigative techniques

 Philip Baker, Assistant Chief Executive, is the Senior Responsible Officer (SRO) for covert investigatory techniques under the Regulator Investigatory Powers Act (RIPA) within the authority.
 As such he maintains the central record and has overall oversight.

-However, on a day-to-day basis, Paul Davison, Enforcement & Investigations Manager Trading Standards, has been designated the RIPA co-ordinating officer (RCO) and will exercise oversight and quality control within the authority.
+However, on a day-to-day basis, Andrew Clooney, Trading Standards Manager, has been designated the RIPA Co-ordinating Officer (RCO) and will exercise oversight and quality control within the authority.

 A list of Authorising Officers is available on the intranet page 'Surveillance activities and communications data', and any person listed will be able to authorise appropriate RIPA activity, subject to the necessary judicial authorisation.